zksecurity/stwo-book/src/air-development/static-lookups/index.md

 You may notice that we are iterating over `BaseColumn` in chunks of 16, or `1 << LOG_N_LANES` values.
 This is because we are using the `SimdBackend`, which runs 16 lanes simultaneously, so we need to preserve this structure.
 The `Packed` in `PackedSecureField` means that it packs 16 values into a single value.

 You may also notice that we are using a `SecureField` instead of just the `Field`.
 This is because the random value we created in `SmallerThan16Elements` will be in the degree-4 extension field $\mathbb{F}_{p^4}$.
-Interested readers can refer to the [Mersenne Primes](../../how-it-works/mersenne-prime.md) section for more details.
+This is necessary for the security of the protocol and interested readers can refer to the [Mersenne Primes](../../how-it-works/mersenne-prime.md) section for more details.

 Once we set the fractions for each `simd_row`, we need to call `finalize_col()` to finalize the column.
 This process modifies the LogUp columns from individual fractions to cumulative sums of the fractions as shown in [Figure 2](#fig-finalize-col).